-Sometimes there is a loss that leaves a void in your life.
-It isn’t the worst kind of loss: the loss of a parent, a sibling, or child.
+Sometimes there is a loss that leaves a void in your heart.
+This void isn’t the worst kind of loss: the loss of a parent, a sibling, or child.
 Rather, it’s the loss of a four-legged companion with whom you shared a lifetime.
 We suffered that kind of loss in my home this past weekend.
 It’s left a void in my heart.

 If you are a pet lover, you understand.
 If you are not, you have my permission to skip over this post

 I’ve had pets most of my life.
 And since pets lives are short, I have outlived many pets.
 There are some pets, though, whose presence comes to mean far more than just companionship.
 My miniature schnauzer, Nemo, was one such pet.
 I’m including a snippet of one of my morning pages that explains a little of why Nemo’s presence was so very special in my life.

 Morning Pages 3/17/12: As I write this, Nemo’s labored breathing fills my ears.
 Tears well up and my heart aches.
 I’m losing him.
-I feel guilt for pain I think he must be suffering.
-Yet, he still eats, he still plays with his toys, and he still guards the yard from silly squirrels and crazy cats, although all of those things are accomplished much more slowly than in the past.
+I feel guilty for the pain I think he must be suffering.
+Yet, he still eats, he still plays with his toys, and he still guards the yard against silly squirrels and crazy cats, although all of those things are accomplished much more slowly than in the past.
 I know he doesn’t know he’s dying.
 I know that I’m projecting my feelings onto him, my faithful companion, my buddy.
 His liver and his heart are failing him.
 Am I failing him?